-- line manager or the Head of Corporate Secretariat immediately.
+- 25. If staff feel that there is, or may be, a perceived conflict of interest, even though they intend to put Healthcare Improvement Scotland before their personal interest, they should notify their line manager or the Head of HR immediately.
 In some circumstances, it may be preferable for responsibility for a particular action or decision to be passed to another member of staff in that instance. - 26.
-If managers are involved in or about to be involved in any organisational process such as discipline or grievance where their relationship with a member of staff may affect their ability to be impartial or objective, they should advise their line manager or the Human Resources Unit at the earliest possible opportunity.
+If managers are involved in or about to be involved in any organisational process such as discipline or grievance where their relationship with a member of staff may affect their ability to be impartial or objective, they should advise their line manager or the HR Unit at the earliest possible opportunity.
 A decision will then be taken on whether their involvement is appropriate.